Using A Subquery in the FROM clause

 To obtain the comparison we’ll match these two results together by territory ID.
 By using FROM clause subqueries our SQL to do the comparison is

 SELECT Quota.TerritoryID, Quota.TerritoryQuota, Sales.TerritorySales, Sales.TerritorySales - Quota.TerritoryQuota FROM (SELECT TerritoryID, SUM(SalesQuota) AS TerritoryQuota FROM Sales.SalesPerson GROUP BY TerritoryID) AS Quota INNER JOIN (SELECT SOH.TerritoryID, SUM(SOH.TotalDue) AS TerritorySales FROM Sales.SalesOrderHeader AS SOH GROUP BY SOH.TerritoryID) AS Sales ON Quota.TerritoryID = Sales.TerritoryID

-In many cases what you can do with derived tables you can do with joins; however, there are special cases where this isn’t the case.
-To me the best explanation is when you need to use two aggregate functions, such as taking the average of a sum.
+In many cases what you can do with derived tables, you can do with joins; however, there are special cases where this isn’t the case.
+To me, the best explanation is when you need to use two aggregate functions, such as taking the average of a sum.

 Keep in mind when writing SQL it is best to go with the simplest and easiest solution, which in my opinion is usually an INNER JOIN, but not every solution is solved as such.
-The double aggregation problem is a good example where a derived table shines.
+The double aggregation problem is a good example of where a derived table shines.